The Wolfson Light Microscopy Facility

 Acknowledging the Wolfson Light Microscopy Facility

 If you include any images obtained from the Wolfson Light Microscopy Facility within your published work please ensure that you acknowledge the Facility, stating for example: "Imaging work was performed at the Wolfson Light Microscopy Facility, using the [insert relevant type] microscope."
+Any publication using data acquired with either the N-STORM or the OMX the MRC grant MK/K0157531/1 needs to be acknowledged.

 This will help to underpin the existence of the Wolfson Light Microscopy Facility by demonstrating its value to the research community and thereby enhance future funding applications.